Net Neutrality – The Spirit Lives On

 As of June 20th, 2018 thirty-six states have proposed or passed a resolution, bill, or executive order to preserve Net Neutrality since the new rules were adopted.
 Six states, Hawaii, Montana, New Jersey, New York, Rhode Island, and Vermont, have addressed this change by issuing Executive Orders requiring companies wishing to contract with the State to confirm that they will meet the 2017 net neutrality requirements.
 Thirty states have proposed legislation reinstating the net neutrality rules or requiring state contractors to abide by them.
 Ten additional states initiated Resolutions supporting Net Neutrality principles (NRRI, 2018)

-Current day, there is an internet service providers or ISPs, have to disclose information about under circumstances they block or slow traffic and to disclose if and when they offer paid-priority services.
+Current day, there is a clause in which internet service providers or ISPs, have to disclose information about under circumstances they block or slow traffic and to disclose if and when they offer paid-priority services.
 The FCC has preserved the ‘transparency’ rules that had many concerned about the power over that ISPs could potentially hold over these communications.
 This development mitigates the risk that providers would continue to engage in activities such as blocking or throttling connections as Comcast did with BitTorrent, and not tell it’s customers.
 The current ruling is a win for consumers, who are only seeking a basic set of guidelines or principals to regulate the behavior of providers.
 It doesn’t have to be called Net Neutrality, but it does have to have increased transparency and still allow ISPs to grow and innovate in the markets in which they operate.
-We can’t let it be used in an anti-competitive, fraudulent, or discriminatory way to harm consumers or take away the right to equal internet access abilities for all who seek it.
+We can’t let it be used in an anti-competitive, fraudulent, or discriminatorily to harm consumers in a way that diminishes the right to equal internet access abilities for all who seek it.

 (Note: I’m actively updating this small paper I wrote for a class on Net Neutrality for a novice audience)